Logo of Salon Stolz

 What makes the “Melodia” dance show so great is not just the dance floor or the beautiful image-scapes but the music and the dancers too, which are an essential part of the show.
 Let us tell you a fantastic story from Robert Stolz’s childhood in Graz.
 Even back then, he was already dreaming of his later life as a composer and conductor.

-The Dance Hall can also be used for other events and programmes (link).
+The Dance Hall can also be used for other events and programmes, and bookings can be made via the contact form.

 Participate in the “Melodia” dance show.
 You can buy your ticket for the dance show on site or reserve it in advance.